zaydzuhri/zaydzuhri.github.io/home.md

 I am an (aspiring?) machine learning researcher who likes making silicon think, watching loss graphs go down, seeing curves fit (just like this [background!](index.html?m=what.md)).
 I do want to eventually contribute to making AGI/ASI, ideally coming up with the architecture or something, but we'll see how that goes.

-I am (soon to be) employed as a research assisstant at [MBZUAI](https://mbzuai.ac.ae/) under [Alham Fikri Aji](https://afaji.github.io), where I will be working on some cool stuff in and around NLP.
+I am employed as a research assisstant at Monash University under [Alham Fikri Aji](https://afaji.github.io) and Derry Wijaya, where I will be working on some cool stuff in and around NLP.
 Here, I am most interested in the architectures of sequence models, both looking for novel approaches and trying to optimize existing ones.
+Currently investigating multi-token or future token prediction i.e. non-causal language modelling

 ## research
 - (june 2024) [MLKV: Multi-Layer Key-Value Heads for Memory Efficient Transformer Decoding](https://arxiv.org/abs/2406.09297)